rutschsr/ece387ToyProject/README.md

 ![Box in Fusion 360](https://srutschilling.net/ECE387/ToyProject/Images/BoxInOctoprint.JPEG)

 Box in Autodesk Fusion 360.
-I exported the drawing to the Utilimaker Cura to slice it before it was printed.
+I exported the drawing to Utilimaker Cura to "slice" it before it was printed.

 ![Box Starting to print](https://srutschilling.net/ECE387/ToyProject/Images/BoxStarting2.JPEG)